HyperspaceMadness/Mega_Bezel/README.md

   * In general there is a background image which fills the screen, then the scaled down game screen with an automatically generated bezel image is drawn on top.
   * The bezel and frame you see around the screen is auto generated and not part of the background image
-  * Additional Images can be layered on top to augment the look
+  * Additional s can be layered on top to augment the look
   * Most things can be changed to your taste with adjustment of the parameters, so try them out!

 ----------------------------------------